 Creamed style corn takes a little extra work compared to regular canned corn.
 However, I certainly think it is worth it.
 It is great to go in Mexican cornbread and corn pudding.

 So now that your mouth is watering (hopefully), it is my hope that you’ll be inspired to take on this task.
 You won’t regret it.

-I like canning whole fruits.
+I like canning recipes for whole fruits.
 Why?
 Because I don’t have to decide at that particular moment what I’m going to do with them.

 What if you want jelly, jam, pie filling, or a dessert topping?
 You can make whatever you feel like when you feel like it, if you can the fruit whole.
 So if you are feeling a little indecisive about your strawberries, canning is a good approach.

 Blueberries are so delicious, and they are good for you too.
 So why not can them whole?
 Canning recipes for fruits whole takes a lot of the work out of canning immediately.

 Then you have the ability to transform them into whatever you want after opening them at the time of use.

 I’m thinking a blueberry topping for a homemade cheesecake but that is just me and my way of thinking.
 But I just took the healthy part right out of that, didn’t I?

 I love dill pickles.
 They are great on sandwiches, hamburgers, or just as a snack.
 They are tangy and a little sour which happen to be favorite flavors for me.